Back up Azure unmanaged VM disks with incremental snapshots

-When you have a custom backup strategy that uses snapshots, copying the snapshots from one storage account to another can be very slow and consumes a lot of storage space.
+When you have a custom backup strategy using snapshots, copying the snapshots from one storage account to another can be slow and can consume much storage space.
 Instead of copying the entire snapshot to a backup storage account, you can write the difference between consecutive snapshots to a backup page blob.
-This way, the time to copy and space to store backups is substantially reduced.
+This way, the time to copy and the space to store backups is substantially reduced.

 Implementing Incremental Snapshot Copy

 You can implement incremental snapshot copy by doing the following,

 - Take a snapshot of the base blob using Snapshot Blob.

 - Copy the snapshot to the target backup storage account using Copy Blob.
 This is the backup page blob.
 Take a snapshot of the backup page blob and store it in the backup account.